Take a very, very, very Close Look at this Nature Publication - or- What a Presidential Portrait Has to Do with a Heap of Feces

-Chiou L. et al. have published an article about a noninvasive genomic sequencing of populations from feces in this years January issue of Scientific Reports of 'Nature'.
-In this article they deal with the problem that it is difficult to obtain high quality samples for genomic studies from wild animals.
-They therefore describe a cost-effective method for enriching host DNA from noninvasive fecal samples.
+Chiou L. et al. have published an article about a noninvasive genomic sequencing of populations from faeces in this years January issue of Scientific Reports of 'Nature'.
+In this article, they deal with the problem that it is difficult to obtain high-quality samples for genomic studies from wild animals.
+They, therefore, describe a cost-effective method for enriching host DNA from noninvasive faecal samples.

-And in fact it is worthwhile to have a closer look at the feces sample in this article as Nature has placed a portrait of Mr. Trump in a rather delicate position.
+And in fact, it is worthwhile to have a closer look at the faeces sample in this article as Nature has placed a portrait of Mr Trump in a rather delicate position.

 Finding the hidden Trump-Portrait, here's how:

 This publication impressively demonstrates the interdependence of science and politics.